girder/girder/docs/plugin-development.rst

 To customize text on the Swagger page, create a
-`Mako template <http://www.makotemplates.org/>`_ file that inherits from the base template and overrides one or more blocks:
+`Mako template <http://www.makotemplates.org/>`_ file that inherits from the base template and overrides one or more blocks.
+For example, ``plugins/cats/server/custom_api_docs.mako``:

 .. code-block:: html+mako